digital-asset/da-marketplace/docs/local_development.md

 make package
 ```

-This will build the bots, the Daml dar file, build the UI components, and automatically generate the TypeScript bindings.
+This will build the Marketplace Daml DAR file and trigger DARs, automatically generate the
+TypeScript bindings, build the UI components, and package a DIT (for Daml Hub).

-Whenever the Daml model is changed, you must rebuild the DAR file and regenerate the TypeScript bindings.
+Whenever the Daml model is changed, you must rebuild the DAR file, and regenerate the TypeScript bindings.

 This can be done by rebuilding the project using `make clean && make package`.